and sustainable business solutions -

 Repetition also has symbolic importance

 example, are steeped in repetition of rituals that can go

 back hundreds of years.
-Also, the armed forces surround themselves by repetition
+Also, the armed forces surround themselves

-of societally-important events and actions, and bring social cohesion; and anything important
+and actions, and bring social cohesion; and anything important

-in our lives soon attracts its share of ritualised
+in our lives soon attracts its share of ritualised repetition.

-managing anxiety and stress - repeating the same activity
+aid to managing anxiety and stress - repeating the same activity

 again and again in an attempt to exert some feeling of control

 At an extreme, the use of repetitive

 where more and more repetitions of more and more actions come

 to dominate a person's life as the person ceaselessly tries

-to subdue anxiety and exert control by repetition to an excessive degree.
+to subdue anxiety and exert control by repetition to an excessive

-the repetition that we surround ourselves in in the workplace
+of the repetition that we surround ourselves in in the workplace

-- rituals that we each individually indulge in and indulge in as groups.
+- rituals we individually indulge in and indulge in as groups.

 just a means of achieving greater efficiency; it taps into

 deeply ingrained impulses which can be used to improve workplace

 Repetition is also useful in getting

-they were not originally happy with.
-It is worth noting that prisoners
+things they were not originally happy with.
+It is worth noting

-most powerful means of improving productivity and one
+of the most powerful means of improving productivity and one

 of the most important tools in the armoury of a manager.
 Understanding

 the role that repetition plays in business, and applying that

 access to a wider diet often take advantage of that access.

-A typical supermarket will have cuisine from many parts
+A typical supermarket will have cuisine from many parts of

 be flown in from all over the world.